Order of the Phoenix (fictional organisation): Arthur Weasley

-At the start of Harry Potter and the Prisoner of Azkaban, Arthur wins a large cash prize in a sweepstake and uses it to take the whole family on a holiday to Egypt.
-After they return, Arthur thinks that Harry should know (what Arthur then believes to be) the truth about Sirius Black.
 In Harry Potter and the Goblet of Fire, it seems that Arthur does not fully believe the stories of Harry's abuse at the hands of the Dursleys until he witnesses what they think about Harry and the Wizarding World and is stunned to see them so eager to say goodbye to him, before taking him to the Quidditch World Cup.
 At the beginning of Harry Potter and the Order of the Phoenix, Mr. Weasley is a member of the Order and accompanies Harry to his visit to the Ministry.
 During one of his shifts in the Ministry guarding Sybill Trelawney's prophecy, Voldemort's pet snake Nagini attacks him.
 Harry, who is mentally connected with Voldemort, manages to see this in a vision and is able to warn the Hogwarts authorities.
 Arthur is subsequently saved just in time and sent to St Mungo's Hospital for Magical Maladies and Injuries, where he fully recovers.
 Rowling has revealed that in the original draft for Order of the Phoenix she planned to kill Arthur.
 She changed her mind, however, saying that she could not kill Arthur as he is one of the few good fathers in the series.
-However, as she "wanted to kill parents", she spared Arthur's life in exchange for Lupin's and Tonks'.
-In Harry Potter and the Half-Blood Prince, Arthur has been promoted to Head of the Office for the Detection and Confiscation of Counterfeit Defensive Spells and Protective Objects.

-In Harry Potter and the Deathly Hallows, Arthur is part of the group that moves Harry from Privet Drive for the last time, accompanied by his son Fred who acted as one of the seven Potters.
-Arthur continues to work in the Ministry but all his movements are tracked.
-When it is discovered that Ron is travelling with Harry and not sick at home, the Weasleys are forced to hide.
-Arthur reappears in the Battle of Hogwarts, in which he loses his son Fred, and is joined by Percy Weasley in defeating Pius Thicknesse.
+In Harry Potter and the Deathly Hallows, Arthur appears in the Battle of Hogwarts, in which he loses his son Fred, and is joined by Percy Weasley in defeating Pius Thicknesse.

 Arthur Weasley appears in every film except the first and is portrayed by Mark Williams.